haiquyhq123/e-portfolio/README.md

 ## Overview

-This is my e-portfolio website built with a focus on maintainability and efficient development.
+This is my e-portfolio website built with a focus on maintainability and faster development.

 ## Technologies